The ALEKS Math Placement Assessment is an online placement tool located in the Purdue Calumet Portal. Please follow the link below to the Portal:

 The assessment can be taken up to three times.
 Your last ALEKS score will be used for placement.

-Please note that you have a six-week subscription to ALEKS.
+Please note that you have a six month subscription to ALEKS.
 All attempts and use of the learning modules must completed within this time period.